PrimeDAO/prime-deals-dapp/README.md

 It is written mostly in Typescript, HTML and SCSS, and is bundled using Webpack.

 ## Community
-[Join our Discord](https://discord.gg/primedao) and ask how you can get involved with PrimeDAO
+[Join our Discord](https://discord.gg/primedao) and ask how you can get involved with PrimeDAO.